RibirX/Ribir/docs/en/introduction.md

 ## What is Ribir?

-Ribir is an open source Rust framework for building beautiful UI, natively compiled, multi-platform applications from a single codebase.
+Ribir is an open-source Rust framework for building beautiful, native, multi-platform applications from a single codebase.

 Ribir uses a non-intrusive declarative programming model that allows you to develop and design user interfaces as an independent module.